Sarvesh521/Rep-Right/README.md

 This will open a Streamlit web app in your browser.
 The app will process the live webcam feed, or an uploaded video, and allow you to analyse the workout.
 ### Exercise Classification
-To classify different exercises (bicep curls, shoulder presses, and squats), you can either upload a video, or use live camera, and select auto-detect exercise from the dropdown, and the model will classify the exercise.
+To classify different exercises (bicep curls, shoulder presses, puhsups and squats), you can either upload a video, or use live camera, and select auto-detect exercise from the dropdown, and the model will classify the exercise.
 The app will then let you analyse your own form.
+(Note:The system focuses on three key exercises: bicep curls, squats, and shoulder raises, ensuring accurate form analysis and providing valuable feedback for users to improve their technique.)

 ### Form analysis and Real Time Feedback
 After auto-detection, you can select which exercise to analyse the form of.
-The app will let you know how many correct and incorrect reps you have done, and it will also let you know what is going wrong, in form of live visual feedback
+The app will let you know how many correct and incorrect reps you have done, and it will also let you know what is going wrong, in form of live visual feedback and audio feedback

 ### User-Interface
 The app has a simple user interface with the following features: